sophosia/sophosia/README.md

 ## Manage References and Notes

 Manage your references and corresponding notes in one place.
-Seting favorites, modifying meta infomation of a reference, managing tags, searching for references...
-All esential functionalities are here.
+Setting favorites, modifying meta information of a reference, managing tags, searching for references...
+All essential functionalities are here.
 ![library-page.png](./galleries/library-page.png)

 ## Read and Annotate PDFs